 - 1. Summary record of leaves taken

 - 2. Withholding allowance certificates (W-4 forms) and wage and tax statements (W-2 forms)

 - 3. Timesheets

-Faculty Records in the Office of Instruction
+Faculty Records in the Office of Instruction (revised 3-1-2018)

 This file may contain, but is not limited to, the following records: